redkite-labs/RedKiteCms/docs/book/create-a-new-theme.md

 This template lives under the **lib/plugins/RedKiteCms/Core/RedKiteCms/Resources/views/Frontend** directory and it is named **base.html.twig**.
 The [redkite-cms-base-layout.md](https://github.com/redkite-labs/RedKiteCms/blob/master/docs/cookbook/redkite-cms-base-layout.md) explains that file in detail.

-## Template slota
+## Template slots
-The code we pasted to the home template added four divs to the template itself, one to handle the website header, one to handle the website navigation menu, one for the main contents and on for the footer.
+The code we pasted to the home template added four divs to the template itself, one to handle the website header, one to handle the website navigation menu, one for the main contents and one for the footer.
 At this stage the template does nothing, so we must add one or more **slots** to it.

 A slot is just a virtual container for blocks and each block handles a content displayed on the page.
 Change the header div code as follows: